 Common SaaS scenarios

-If you’ve used a web-based email service such as Outlook, Hotmail or Yahoo!
-Mail, then you’ve already used a form of SaaS.
-With these services, you log in to your account over the Internet, often from a web browser.
+If you’ve used a web-based email service such as Outlook, Hotmail, or Yahoo!
+Email, then you’ve already used a form of SaaS.
+With these services, you log into your account over the Internet, often from a web browser.
 The email software is located on the service provider’s network, and your messages are stored there as well.
-You can access your emails and stored messages from a web browser on any computer or Internet-connected device.
+You can access your email and stored messages from a web browser on any computer or Internet-connected device.

 The previous examples are free services for personal use.
-For organisational use, you can rent productivity apps, such as email, collaboration and calendaring apps; and sophisticated business applications such as customer relationship management (CRM), enterprise resource planning (ERP) and document management applications.
+For organisational use, you can rent productivity apps, such as email, collaboration, and calendaring; and sophisticated business applications such as customer relationship management (CRM), enterprise resource planning (ERP), and document management.
 You pay for the use of these apps by subscription or according to the level of use.

 Advantages of SaaS